Neha-Johnson/cyclease/README.md

 [mention your project hosted project link here]

 ### Project Description
-Cyclease is a supportive platform designed to help women manage period discomfort with ease.
+CycleEase is a supportive platform designed to help women manage period discomfort with ease.
 It provides essential self-care tips for cramps and PMS, including hydration, exercise, heat therapy, and nutrition advice.
 The website also features mini-games to help relax the mind and reduce stress.
 By combining wellness guidance with interactive elements, Cyclease aims to make periods more comfortable and manageable

 ### The Problem statement
 Many women experience cramps, PMS, and stress during menstruation but struggle to find simple, effective self-care solutions.
-Cyclease addresses this by providing essential tips on hydration, exercise, heat therapy, and nutrition, along with mini-games to help relax the mind.
+CycleEase addresses this by providing essential tips on hydration, exercise, heat therapy, and nutrition, along with mini-games to help relax the mind.
 This platform offers a holistic approach to easing period discomfort and improving overall well-being.

 ### The Solution
 We built Cyclease using HTML for structure, CSS for style, and JavaScript for interactivity.
 Together, they created a fun, engaging platform to help women manage period discomfort with tips, relaxation, and mini-games—all in one neat package!